osquery/foundation/docs/office-hours/20200804_meeting_notes.md

 ## header reorg

 Teddy is almost ready.
 This will be 700 files.
 It will require any open PRs to be manually rebased.
-Targetting this week.
+Targeting this week.
 He may ask for help tomorrow.

 seph can make a copyright change PR pretty fast after that's merged.